KlippL/Chicago-Traffic-Violations/README.md

 ### Data Set Information

-The Chicago Speed Camera Violations dataset contains the number of traffic violations that occured over time from July 1, 2014, through April 10, 2019.
+The Chicago Speed Camera Violations dataset contains the number of traffic violations that occurred over time from July 1, 2014, through April 10, 2019.
 The violations in the dataset reflect all instances collected by the camera's radar system that have been viewed by two individual city contractors, including instances not resulting in a citation.

 In an effort to increase the safety for children in the City of Chicago, speed cameras were installed in key children’s safety zones around schools and parks.
 School zones have active cameras Monday through Friday from  7 am to 4 pm when children are present, whereas cameras near parks are active 365 days per year, generally from 6 am until 11 pm.
 Fines for violations 10 miles per hour (MPH) or less is $35.00, and violations 11 MPH and over is $100. https://www.chicago.gov/city/en/depts/cdot/supp_info/children_s_safetyzoneporgramautomaticspeedenforcement.html